JuliaLang/julia/doc/manual/functions.rst

 .. doctest::

     julia> x -> x^2 + 2x - 1
-    (anonymous function)
+    #1 (generic function with 1 method)

     julia> function (x)
                x^2 + 2x - 1
            end
-    (anonymous function)
+    #2 (generic function with 1 method)

-This creates an unnamed function taking one argument *x* and returning the value of the polynomial *x*\ ^2 + 2\ *x* - 1 at that value.
+This creates a function taking one argument *x* and returning the value of the polynomial *x*\ ^2 + 2\ *x* - 1 at that value.
+Notice that the result is a generic function, but with a compiler-generated name based on consecutive numbering.

 The primary use for anonymous functions is passing them to functions which take other functions as arguments.
 A classic example is :func:`map`, which applies a function to each value of an array and returns a new array containing the resulting values: